mxk/windows-secure-group-policy/README.md

 10. Copy updated `Z:\PolicyDefinitions` directory to the VM, skipping all existing files.
 11. Use Policy Analyzer to view differences between the old and new Security Baselines.
 12. Follow the steps above to update the policy via `gpedit.msc`.
-13. Update `Computer Configuration → Windows Components → Windows Update → Manage updates offered from Windows Update → Select the target Feature Update version`.
+13. Update `Computer Configuration → Windows Components → Windows Update → Manage updates offered from Windows Update → Select the target Feature Update version` and README.md.
 14. Use Policy Analyzer to view and resolve any additional differences between `MSFT-Win11-vXXH2.PolicyRules` and `Win11.PolicyRules`.
     * Do not copy settings directly.
 Always use `gpedit.msc` to make changes, followed by `savewin11.cmd`, and merge from `Win11-Local.PolicyRules`.
     * In general, always set a value for any setting in the Security Baseline, even if it's the default.
 Conflicts are easier to review, whereas if a setting is missing, it's not clear whether it is new or was omitted intentionally.
 Exceptions are Internet Explorer, LAPS, and Attack Surface Reduction policies, which are not used, and a few other settings that can't be set.